API Reference¶

 Centralized configuration for Stardag SDK.

-This module provides a unified configuration system that consolidates: - Target factory settings (target roots) - API registry settings (URL, timeout, environment) - Active context (registry, workspace, environment)
+This module provides a unified configuration system that consolidates: - Target factory settings (target roots) - Registry settings (URL, workspace, environment, auth, timeout) - Config context (provenance: which profile/registry name was used)

 Configuration is loaded from multiple sources with the following priority: 1.
 Environment variables (STARDAG_*) 2.
 Project config (.stardag/config.toml in working directory or parents) 3.
 User config (~/.stardag/config.toml) 4.
 Defaults